Introduction

 Copyright is a legal right that protects the copyright owner and offers protection against others copying or reproducing their work.
 The CPDA 1988 covers books, novels, technical reports, manuals, paintings, sculptures, photographs, music, songs, dramatic works, films, television, and radio broadcasts, engineering, technical plans, promotional literature, advertising, computer software and databases.
 Copyright law aims to strike a balance between the rights of the copyright owner to control how their work is used and the rights of re-use subject to certain limits and conditions.

-When re-using third party copyright material in publications or online, the material will need to be either covered by a licence that allows this use or you will need to have permission from the copyright owner.
-When publishing journal articles, book chapters, books, etc., the publisher will ask you to clear copyright in all the content you want to include.
+When reusing third party copyright material in publications or online, the material will need to be either covered by a licence that allows this use or you will need to have permission from the copyright owner.
+When publishing journal articles, book chapters, books, etc., you will need to follow the publisher guidelines.
+Publishers will require that you clear copyright in all the content you want to include in your publication.

-However, as part of your private non commercial research activities, there are a number of copyright exceptions that will allow the use 3rd party copyright material without infringing copyright.
+However, as part of your private non commercial research activities, there are several copyright exceptions that will allow the use 3rd party copyright material without infringing copyright.
 The most commonly used exceptions for research are listed below.

 s29 Research and private study.
 This exception allows researchers to copy limited quantities of a copyright work for research purposes.
 This might include making a copy of a journal article or a chapter provided the use falls under the 'fair dealing' usage.
 Fair dealing is not defined in UK law so it down to the researcher to decide whether the use is fair.
 Further information on fair dealing is available in the FAQs below.
 Sufficient acknowledgement (citation) of the work is always required unless there is a specific reason why this is not possible.